tlwl19/EGL314/README.md

 # **Test Your Concentration**

 **Test Your Concentration** is a game where it challenges the users' ability to focus and select the correct answer within the given time limit.
 The game is called 'ICONcentrate', in which it has 4 stages, with the difficulty increasing each round.
-The program will randomly generate icons for each round, prompting the player to guess the correct icon shown on the polarizer panel.
+The program will randomly generate icons for each round, prompting the player to guess the correct icon shown on the polariser panel.

 <br>